-How do I grow strawberry plants in the greenhouse Schlossgarten?
+How do I grow plants in the greenhouse Schlossgarten?

-You can easily grow your own strawberry plants out of seeds in your greenhouse Schlossgarten.
+You can easily grow your own chili, tomato, strawberry or many other plants out of seeds in your greenhouse Schlossgarten.
 Here is a step-by-step guide for you:

 PS: If you do not feel like reading all steps, just have a look at the video down below.

 Time: 10 minutes

 Greenhouse Schlossgarten How-to:

 Carefully open the pop-up soil without damaging the packaging and pour about 300 ml of water into it.
 After 2 or 3 minutes the soil will be swollen and feel quite loose – if you notice that the earth in the middle is still rather solid, you can still add some water until it is perfect.

 Highly important: the earth should be moist but not wet.
 How can you test this?
 Take some earth into your hand and squeeze it.
 If water is trickling down, it is too wet and you should let it dry a little bit more before continuing to sow the seeds.

 Place the nursery pots into your Schlossgarten and fill them with soil to about 1 cm below the edge of the pots.
 The soil needs to still be loose, so be careful and do not press it in too much.

 Sow the seeds of your choice evenly in the nursery pots (but do not mix the different kind of varieties in one pot).
 Since chili, tomato and strawberry seeds are so-called light germinators do not burry them but rather cover them lightly with a very thin layer of soil.